mic0des/mcp-security-workshop/README.md

 ---

-## Step 6 — Smoke-test each server (list one tool)
+## Step 5 — Smoke-test each server (list one tool)

-In your client's chat, send the prompt below **six times** — once per server.
+In your client's chat, send the prompt below once per server.
 Confirm that one of the expected tool names appears in the response.
 Don't worry about behaviour here as we'll do that during the workshop, only confirm the client can reach the server and read its tool list.

 > "What tools does the `<server-name>` MCP server expose?"